-OutSystems Platform is open by design to allow all layers of applications to be extended with your own code: front-end, back-end, database and integration.
-In addition, OutSystems Platform offers an expressive visual language for developing your applications and avoiding rapid application development pitfalls.
+OutSystems is open by design to allow all layers of applications to be extended with your own code: front-end, back-end, database and integration.
+In addition, OutSystems offers an expressive visual language for developing your applications and avoiding rapid application development pitfalls.

 Extending all layers with your own code

-This diagram shows the extensibility of OutSystems Platform at all layers:
+This diagram shows the extensibility of OutSystems across all layers:

-Extending the back-end: Libraries, integration components and any code written in C# or Java can be published and managed by the OutSystems Platform.
-Methods exposed by .NET assemblies or JAR files are made available as visual elements in the OutSystems Platform IDE and are an integral part of the application once it is deployed and run.
+Extending the back-end: Libraries, integration components and any custom code can be published and managed by OutSystems.
+Methods exposed by custom code are made available as visual elements in the OutSystems IDE and are an integral part of the application once it is deployed and run.

-Integrating external databases: OutSystems Platform connects out-of-the-box to SQL Server, Oracle, MySQL and DB2.
+Integrating external databases: OutSystems connects out-of-the-box to SQL Server, Oracle, MySQL and DB2.
 In addition, the database SDK can be used to implement a database connector to any database.
-An example of a connector built for PostgreSQL on GitHub can be found here.
+An example of a connector built for PostgreSQL can be found on GitHub.

 Integrating to existing systems: OutSystems integrates out-of-the box with SAP and with other mission-critical systems through REST or SOAP.
-It is also possible to reuse existing integration components in Java or C# or build your own.
+It is also possible to reuse existing integration components or build your own.

 Expressiveness of the OutSystems visual language

-In OutSystems Platform, a visual Domain Specific Language is used to design business logic (write procedural code).
+In OutSystems, a visual Domain Specific Language is used to design business logic (write procedural code).
 This can be done at the page level (with full access to the scope of the page UI element) or users can define a set of methods/functions to reuse for pages and workflows.

 Even though this is done visually and for several (mostly domain-driven) actions at a higher abstraction level, the visual DSL is built on top of the basic third generation language (3GL) programming elements (assignments, conditions, loops, exceptions and more).
 As a result, any kind of complex logic can be written visually.
 It is similar to and has broad support from the IDE with a visual interactive debugger, visual merge and more.